SECURE PAYMENTS - WORLWIDE SHIPPING - FREE RETURNSSECURE PAYMENTS - WORLWIDE SHIPPING

 Stéphanie PiodaPosted on November 25, 2021

 During the 80s and 90s, the Old Continent started to be passionate about the movement after the United States.
 Graffiti and Street Art then surge like a real shock wave, synonymous with freedom of expression and a great springboard for some artists.
-Let's go back to the breaking wave and the unbridled years.
+Let's go back to the breaking wave and the unbridled years of Urban Art.

 The "historical" generation

 Once the movement launched in the United States, it is meant to spread to Europe.
 Attracted by the phenomenon in New York, some French artists cross the Atlantic to better contemplate this new mode of artistic expression.
 This is very early for Blek le Rat (to whom Banksy refers) who goes to New York in 1971 and is surprised to see "wild artistic graffiti" as he said, "in the subways, on the walls surrounding basketball courts, graffiti drawn with markers, nervous signatures topped with a crown, spray-painted lettering, full of volutes and colors, are omnipresent".
+But also the artist Espylon Point who began by spraying small texts on the walls of the streets of Montpellier and Dijon in 1979, followed by the very first colored stencils in 1983.
 Basquiat also contributes to bring awareness through several exhibitions: in 1981 in Modena, in 1982 in Zurich, Rotterdam and Rome, in 1986 in Cologne and in 1987 in Paris...
-Then, under the pressure of the "graffiti hunt" during which graffiti artists are hunted down like real criminals, American artists are gradually going into exile on the Old Continent: Quik in the Netherlands, Toxic in Italy, JonOne, Futura 2000 and Seen in Paris... who will all stimulate the creativity of young graffiti artists, fed by a culture that is about to spread worldwide!
+Then, under the pressure of the "graffiti hunt" during which graffiti artists are hunted down like real criminals, American artists are gradually going into exile on the Old Continent such as Quik in the Netherlands, Toxic in Italy, JonOne, Futura 2000 and Seen in Paris... and they will all stimulate the creativity of a young generation of European graffiti artists, fed by a culture that is about to spread worldwide!

 The founding father of stencil art that would inspire Banksy, Blek the Rat began painting his rats in 1981 in Paris.
 The artist above holding his most iconic stencil of a rat (©Waco Tribune-Herald).